rishabh6788/opensearch-benchmark-workloads/big5/README.md

 ## Big5 OSB Workload

-This repository contains the **_Big5_** workload for benchmarking OpenSearch using OpenSearch Benchmark.
-This workload focuses on five essential areas in OpenSearch performance and querying: Text Querying, Sorting, Date Histogram, Range Queries, and Terms Aggregation.
+This repository contains the "Big5" workload for benchmarking OpenSearch using OpenSearch Benchmark.
+The "Big5" workload focuses on five essential areas in OpenSearch performance and querying: Text Querying, Sorting, Date Histogram, Range Queries, and Terms Aggregation.

 This workload is derived from the Elasticsearch vs. OpenSearch comparison benchmark.
 It has been modified to conform to OpenSearch Benchmark terminology and comply with OpenSearch features.